| Title: | Summary Tables and Plots for Statistical Models and Data: Beautiful, Customizable, and Publication-Ready |

 NULL, "classical", "iid", and "constant" are aliases which do not modify uncertainty estimates and simply report the default standard errors stored in the model object.

-One-sided formulas such as ~clusterid
+One-sided formulas such as ~clusterid are passed to the sandwich::vcovCL

 function.